Towards Measuring and Modeling "Culture" in LLMs: A Survey: Abstract

 \section{Abstract}

-We present a survey of 39 recent papers that aim to study cultural representation and inclusion in large language models.
-We observe that none of the studies define ``culture,'' which is a complex, multifaceted concept; instead, they probe the models on some specially designed datasets which represent certain aspects of ``culture.''
-We call these aspects the {\em proxies of cultures}, and organize them across three dimensions of demographic, semantic and linguistic-cultural interaction proxies.
+We present a survey of more than 90 recent papers that aim to study cultural representation and inclusion in large language models (LLMs).
+We observe that none of the studies explicitly define ``culture'', which is a complex, multifaceted concept; instead, they probe the models on some specially designed datasets which represent certain aspects of ``culture."
+We call these aspects the {\em proxies of culture}, and organize them across two dimensions of demographic and semantic proxies.
 We also categorize the probing methods employed.
 Our analysis indicates that only certain aspects of ``culture,'' such as values and objectives, have been studied, leaving several other interesting and important facets, especially the multitude of semantic domains~\cite{Thompson2020} and aboutness~\cite{hershcovich-etal-2022-challenges}, unexplored.
-Two other crucial gaps are the lack of robustness and situatedness of the current methods.
-Based on these observations, we provide several recommendations for a holistic and practically useful research agenda for furthering cultural inclusion in LLMs and LLM-based applications.
+Two other crucial gaps are the lack of robustness of probing techniques and situated studies on the impact of cultural mis- and under-representation in LLM-based applications.
+Compilation and details of papers used for the survey can be found via our GitHub repository\footnote{\url{https://github.com/faridlazuarda/cultural-llm-papers}}